 at San Luis Obispo while Father Hidalgo was rector.
 This may have

 influenced his decision to rebel against the authority of the Royalist

 Father Morelos was leading a quiet life when he heard

 of Hidalgo's revolt.
-He immediately quit his parish and travelled north to
+He immediately quit his parish and

 meet Father Hidalgo.
 He offered his services as a priest to Hidalgo's

 army.
 Hidalgo refused this offer as he felt he had enough priests.

 Instead, Father Hidalgo instructed Morelos to go back to the south and

 lead the rebellion on the Pacific Coast.